Learning Hierarchical Protein Representations via Complete 3D Graph Networks: Related Work

 \section{Related Work}

-\textbf{Protein representation learning.} Learning protein representations is essential to a variety of tasks in protein engineering~\cite{cao2021fold2seq, strokach2020fast, wu2021protein, yang2019machine, ganea2022independent, stark2022equibind, morehead2022geometric,liu2020deep}.
-Existing methods for protein learning consider different kinds of protein information, including amino acid sequences~\cite{ozturk2018deepdta,bepler2018learning,rao2019evaluating,elnaggar2021prottrans, bileschi2022using}, protein surfaces~\cite{gainza2020deciphering, sverrisson2021fast, dai2021protein, somnath2021multiscale}, and protein 3D structures~\cite{fout2017protein, gligorijevic2021structure, baldassarre2021graphqa, hermosilla2021intrinsicextrinsic, hermosilla2022contrastive, jing2021learning, jing2021equivariant, li2022directed, zhang2022protein}.
-Due to recent advances in protein structure prediction~\cite{senior2020improved, jumper2021highly, varadi2022alphafold, baek2021accurate}, structures of many proteins are becoming available with high accuracy.
-In addition, protein structures are crucial to determining protein functions.
-In this work, we focus on representation learning for proteins with 3D structures.
-Earlier studies formulate proteins as 3D grid-like data and employ 3D CNNs for learning~\cite{derevyanko2018deep, townshend2021atomd}.
-However, grid-like protein data is extremely sparse, leading to expensive learning cost and unsatisfactory performance.
-Hence, recent studies use 3D GNNs to process protein data modeled as 3D protein graphs~\cite{hermosilla2021intrinsicextrinsic, hermosilla2022contrastive, jing2021learning, ingraham2019generative, zhang2022protein, li2022directed}.
-Based on the analysis in Sec.~\ref{sec:hierarchical_rep}, previous methods on 3D protein graphs can be categorized into three levels, including amino acid level, backbone level, and all-atom level, as listed in detail in Appendix~\ref{apendix:related_work}.
-For example, GearNet~\cite{zhang2022protein} treats an amino acid as a node in protein graphs and uses amino acid types as node features, thus it is categorized as an amino acid level method.
-GVP-GNN~\cite{jing2021learning} represents protein backbone structures with backbone dihedral angles computed from backbone atoms.
+Learning protein representations is essential to a variety of tasks in protein engineering.
+Existing methods for protein learning consider different kinds of protein information, including amino acid sequences~\citep{ozturk2018deepdta,bepler2018learning,rao2019evaluating,elnaggar2021prottrans, bileschi2022using}, protein surfaces~\citep{gainza2020deciphering, sverrisson2021fast, dai2021protein, somnath2021multiscale}, and protein 3D structures~\citep{fout2017protein, gligorijevic2021structure, baldassarre2021graphqa, jing2021equivariant, cha2022unifying}.
+Due to recent advances in protein structure prediction~\citep{senior2020improved, jumper2021highly, varadi2022alphafold, baek2021accurate}, structures of many proteins are becoming available with high accuracy.
+In addition, protein structures are crucial for protein functions.
+In this work, we focus on representation learning of proteins with 3D structures.
+Earlier studies formulate proteins as 3D grid-like data and employ 3D CNNs for learning~\citep{derevyanko2018deep, townshend2021atomd}.
+However, the grid-like data is extremely sparse, leading to expensive learning cost and unsatisfactory performance.
+Hence, recent studies model proteins as 3D graphs and use 3D GNNs to learn representations~\citep{hermosilla2021intrinsicextrinsic, hermosilla2022contrastive, jing2021learning, ingraham2019generative, zhang2022protein, li2022directed}.
+Based on the analysis in Sec.~\ref{sec:hierarchical_rep} and Table~\ref{table:related_works}, previous methods on 3D protein graphs can be categorized into three levels, including amino acid level, backbone level, and all-atom level.
+For example, GearNet~\citep{zhang2022protein} treats an amino acid as a node and uses amino acid types as node features, thus it is categorized as an amino acid level method.
+GVP-GNN~\citep{jing2021learning} represents protein backbone structures with backbone dihedral angles computed from backbone atoms.
 Thus it is a backbone level method.
-IEConv~\cite{hermosilla2021intrinsicextrinsic} treats each atom as a node in protein graphs, therefore, it is an all-atom level method.
+IEConv~\citep{hermosilla2021intrinsicextrinsic} treats each atom as a node in protein graphs, therefore, it is an all-atom level method. \textbf{\textit{The differences between existing methods and our ProNet are illustrated mathematically in Table~\ref{table:related_works} and explained in details at the end of Sec.~\ref{sec:aminoacid}, Sec.~\ref{sec:backbone}, and Sec.~\ref{sec:allatom}.}}